dazege11/Prediction-of-DAAO-Activity-Categories/README.md

 ## Input Structure

-Input Files Structure Should be Like:
+Input File Structure Should be Like:

 ```
 Feature